LivePersonInc/third-party-bots-custom-endpoint-reference-service/README.md

 This service requires [Node.js](https://nodejs.org/) v16+ to run, [TypeScript](https://www.typescriptlang.org/) v4.7.3+ to compile and run and [nodemon](https://nodemon.io/) v 2.0.16+
 to run locally in development mode.

+> Note: Please make sure your application configurations are valid.
+For Example, You must check if
+> your Sentinel V1 OAuth Public key is valid for the zone in which you are developing service
+> Check the [src/configs/app.ts](src/configs/app.ts) file fore more information.
+> Current configuration uses the official public key documented [here](sentinalAuth)

 Install the dependencies and devDependencies and start the server in development mode.